springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ---
 ### SETENV
-*make a new workdir called VCKIT, this will be our DESTDIR rootdir, which will* *hold everything for packaging instead of installing it directly after a build.*
+*Make a new workdir called VCKIT, this will be our DESTDIR rootdir, which will *hold everything for packaging instead of installing it directly after a build.
-*After a directed DESTDIR install you can install it locally too if desired*
+*After a directed DESTDIR install you can install it locally too if desired.